-Karl Muth is a commentator, consultant, economist, and legal academic.
+Karl Muth is a commentator, economist, and legal academic.

 His academic interests include the economics of governance, the portability of risk attitudes across domains, risk measurement and mitigation, and other topics.
 His thoughts on these issues have appeared in a wide range of publications, from The Journal of Private Equity to the Oprah Winfrey Show to the second edition of the academic text Controversies in Globalization.

 Karl studied law in the Netherlands and in the United States and holds J.D. and M.B.A. degrees, the latter with a concentration in Economics from The University of Chicago.
 He earned his M.Phil./Ph.D. from the London School of Economics; his dissertation was entitled “Three Frameworks for Commodity-Producer Decision-Making Under Uncertainty.”
 Prior to his doctoral work, Karl was an Executive-in-Residence at the University of Chicago's Booth School of Business and he is currently a Lecturer in Economics, Law, Organizational Behavior, Public Policy, and Statistics at Northwestern University.
-He was selected in 2015 as a participant in Harvard’s Emerging Leaders programme.
+He divides his time between the United States and Europe.